shivamsahu-tech/vision_ai/README.md

 ## 🛠️ Technical Architecture

-VisionVault implements a modern AI pipeline adapted for the constraints of mobile environments:
+Vision AI implements a modern AI pipeline adapted for the constraints of mobile environments:

 ### 1. The Embedding Pipeline (CLIP)
 The core of the application uses the **CLIP (Contrastive Language-Image Pre-training)** architecture.